Legal Claim Assistant

 Understanding motor vehicle accident claims for non-fault drivers

-When you are not responsible for an auto accident, the law often entitles you to seek appropriate damages from the at-fault driver or their insurance carrier.
-These damages can include medical bills, lost wages, repair costs, and other expenses tied directly to the crash, such as property damage or vehicle damage.
+When you are not responsible for an auto accident, the law often entitles you to seek appropriate damages from the at-fault driver or their insurance provider.
+These damages can include medical bills, lost wages, repair costs, and other expenses tied directly to the car crash, such as property damage or vehicles involved.
 Although each state or province has different rules about what qualifies as compensable damage, the underlying idea remains the same: if someone else’s negligence caused your losses, you deserve fair compensation.

 Being a non-fault driver often translates to a smoother claims process.
 However, there are still steps you need to take.
-You must typically provide clear evidence of the other driver’s fault, protect your medical records and maintenance records, and meet any deadlines set by local laws.
+You must provide clear evidence of the other driver’s fault, document your initial medical expenses and accident details, protect your medical records and maintenance records, and meet any deadlines set by local laws.
 If you fail to follow the correct procedures, you could reduce or completely lose out on the compensation you might otherwise be entitled to recover.

 How motor vehicle accident and injury claims are evaluated